|Cambodia, Laos, Thailand, Vietnam|

 Please note that any travellers of certain nationalities (ie. Australians, Americans, Canadians, British and New Zealanders) do not normally require a visa for Thailand if flying in and staying up to 30 days.
 However, travellers will only get 15 days of stay if arriving without a visa at a land border checkpoint from a neighbouring country.
 Travellers arriving in Thailand this way and planning to stay in the country longer than 15 days should obtain a Thai visa before they leave home.
 On this particular tour (Gecko's 'Thai-Indochina Loop'), travellers staying on in Thailand longer than 15 days after returning to Thailand from Cambodia will need to obtain a double entry visa to Thailand, as any single entry visa will be considered 'used' upon initial entry to Thailand.

 All other nationalities should check for visa requirements with their travel agents.
 Please note that those nationalities requiring a visa may need to acquire one before they arrive Thailand, as a visa on arrival is not available at certain land borders.

-Infrastructure and Tet Holiday Period
+Tet Holiday Period